perseids-project/perseids_docs/DEVELOPER.md

 # Welcome Perseids Developer
 This document will help new Perseids developers...

-* navigate the Perseids source code.
+* Navigate the Perseids source code.
-* learn documentation conventions.
+* Learn documentation conventions.
-* learn how to better communicate with the development team and our users.
+* Learn how to better communicate with the development team and our users.

 Included at the end of the document are general tips for development and debugging.